 I came to the planning world relatively late in my career.
 Although I worked on forests that were planning in the late 70’s and early 80’s (as the Area Geneticist for the Winema, Fremont, Ochoco and Deschutes), I managed to avoid planning except for some silvicultural models.
-I was the Director of an NFS Genetics Lab in Placerville, CA for a couple of years, then went on a hiatus to the RPA staff (worked on the 95 RPA), then managed the McIntire Stennis research program for the Agency Formerly Known as CSREES, then back to FS R&D and then back to the National Forests in the NEPA shop in DC.
-Along the way, I happened to be working at the Office of Science and Technology Policy when the 2000 Planning Rule was being cleared, and worked on the 2005 Rule in the DC office.
+I was the Director of an NFS Genetics Lab in Placerville, CA for a couple of years, then went on a hiatus to the RPA staff (worked on the 95 RPA), then managed the McIntire Stennis research program for the Agency Formerly Known as CSREES, then back to FS R&D and then back to the National Forests in the NEPA shop in DC, and finally ended up as the Planning Director for the Rocky Mountain Region.
+Somehow I also became a Roadless geek from many years of working on Colorado Roadless.
 But, fortunately for my sanity, I have done many other interesting non-planning things, which are in the link above.
 I have a B.S. in Forestry from U.C.
 Berkeley, a Masters in Forest Science from Yale F&ES and a Ph.D. in Genetics from University of New Hampshire.

 I am semi-retired from the Forest Service after 25+ years of experience, mostly in timber management.
 I have ample experience in marking timber and controlling loggers.
 My first job with them was as a fire lookout, 2500 feet above the north shore of Lake Tahoe.
 I have also been a firefighter, a wildlife surveyor and research data collector.
 My work has spanned across the country, working in 25 different National Forests, in 11 different States.
 My expertise is in controlling loggers, working on salvage projects, both as an independent Harvest Inspector and as a Timber Sale Administrator.
 I am also a freelance photographer, capturing fine art mountain landscapes, and re-capturing my old Kodachrome slide images.
 You don’t have to be a member of Facebook to access my page at: www.facebook.com/